-- Employee shall be eligible to the following bonus/incentive compensation, subject in the case of any bonus to the prior approval of Employer's Board: - Management Bonus.
-Provided the Board determines that certain Employer metrics have been met, Employee shall be eligible to receive an annual discretionary bonus in accordance with the Employer's Management Bonus plan as determined by the Employer's Board.
-If a determination is made by the Board to pay the Management Bonus, it will be paid on or before March 15th of the year following the fiscal year in which such bonus was earned.
-The determination by the Board to pay a Management Bonus will be uniform among similarly-situated employees of the Company without bias to Employee.
-With respect to any bonus payable for fiscal 2017, such bonus shall be calculated as if employment under the Agreement commenced on February 6, 2017. - Stock Option Grant In consideration of making the covenants to not compete set forth in Section 4(a) of this Agreement, Employee shall, upon execution of this Agreement, be granted an option to purchase up to 400,000 shares of Employer's restricted common stock with a strike price equal to \$0.60 per share, which option will vest as follows: (i) immediately as to the first 100,000 shares of stock, (ii) as to the next 300,000 shares of stock, 100,000 shares on each of the first, second and third anniversaries of the Effective Date, all pursuant to the terms of a Stock Option Grant Agreement by and between Employer and Employee.
-The exercise life of the options shall be five years from the date of grant or 90 days from the date of Employee's separation from Employer.
+- o Employee shall be eligible to the following bonus/incentive compensation, subject in the case of any bonus to the prior approval of Employer's Board: - Management Bonus.
+Provided the Board determines that certain Employer metrics have been met, Employee shall be eligible to receive an annual discretionary bonus of up to fifty percent (50%) of the Base Salary (the "Management Bonus").
+The Management Bonus shall be determined as follows: (i) twenty percent (20%) of each annual bonus will be based on Employee's individual performance; and (ii) eighty percent (80%) of each annual bonus will be based on corporate performance objectives, each as determined by Employer's Board.
+If a determination is made by the Board to pay the Management Bonus, it will be paid on or before March 15 of the year following the fiscal year in which such bonus was earned.
+The determination by the Board to pay a Management Bonus will be uniform among similarly-situated employees of the Employer without bias to Employee. - Stock Option Grant.
+In consideration of making the covenants to not compete set forth in Section 4(a) of this Agreement, Employee shall, upon execution of this Agreement, be granted an option to purchase up to 450,000 shares of Employer's restricted common stock with a strike price equal to the price per share of Employer's common stock as reported on OTC Markets on the date such option is granted, which option will vest as follows: (i) as to the first 150,000 shares of stock, on July 26, 2017,, (ii) as to the next 150,000 shares of stock, on August 1, 2018, and (iii) as to the next 150,000 shares of stock, on August 1, 2018, and (iii) as to the next 150,000 shares of stock, on August 1, 2019, all pursuant to the terms of a Stock Option Grant Agreement by and between Employer and Employee.
+Provided Employee is a full-time employee of